 As important as it is to define what an Ally is in a positive sense, it is also helpful to understand the boundaries of an Ally's role.

 An Ally is NOT...

-• necessarily a counselor, nor is he or she necessarily trained to deal with crisis situations
+• necessarily a counselor, nor are they necessarily trained to deal with crisis situations

-The easiest means to establishing an Ally program is to seek assistance from those individuals who are most likely already trained to cope with issues concerning gay, lesbian, bisexual and/or transgender individuals or at least have some experience with such issues.
+The easiest means to establishing a program is to seek assistance from those individuals who are most likely already trained to cope with issues concerning gay, lesbian, bisexual and/or transgender individuals or at least have some experience with such issues.

-On a university campus, an Ally program might include administrators, faculty, staff and students; therefore, potentially helpful contacts are usually:
+On a university campus, a program might include administrators, faculty, staff and students; therefore, potentially helpful contacts are usually:

 In the workplace, the most amenable office would most likely be in the area of Human Resources.

-We Have a Group Interested in Becoming Allies.
+We Have a Group Interested in starting a program.
 Now What?

-For example, Wesleyan University in Middletown, Connecticut established an Ally program during the 1997-98 academic year.
+For example, Wesleyan University in Middletown, Connecticut established a program during the 1997-98 academic year.
 Its mission statement reads: